Skip to Main Content

 For each standard, there are three levels of achievement:

-• Achieved (for the average student)
+• Achieved

-• Achieved with Merit (for the better students)
+• Achieved with Merit

-• Achieved with Excellence (for the top students)
+• Achieved with Excellence

-A few of the subjects at Scots College are assessed by Unit Standards (US), which are similar to achievement standards, except that there is no division into achieved, merit, excellence, and these are always internally assessed.
+A few of the subjects at Scots College are assessed by Unit Standards (US), which are similar to achievement standards, except that there is no division into achieved, merit, or excellence, and these are always internally assessed.
 Credits achieved via units standards have the same status as those from achievement standards as far as NCEA is concerned.

 To achieve NCEA, students must accumulate a certain number of credits (see below).
 Each student’s official annual results (issued in May of the following year) will show: